 Case Studies: Interns will be required to write and present a surgical case study.

-Surgical Workshops: Current and past interns will have the opportunity to learn about surgical techniques and devices from surgical reps.
+Surgical Workshops: Current and past interns will have the opportunity to learn about surgical techniques and devices from representatives of medical device companies.
+Other workshops led by Dr. Lewis, such as those on suturing techniques, may also be available.

 Minimum GPA: 3.5